jvasilakes/n2c2-track1/ner/README.md

 |MACRO | 0.965 | 0.942 | 0.952 |

 ## BioRoberta (Span-based classifier)
+This is the results by RoBERTa-large-PM-M3-Voc, pre-trained on PubMed and PMC and MIMIC-III: https://github.com/facebookresearch/bio-lm
 ### Exact match
 |      | prec  | rec   | f1    |
 |------|-------|-------|-------|